opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 \[**Emphases added**.\]

-98     On 14 August 2012 Manoj sent a peeved email about the article to Taha stating that “I am not happy as there is so much untruth…Please can you explain…as to the facts and who said this … as it implies that you founded the company with just Maranda and yourself and then decided to bring me on?”[\[note: 94\]](#Ftn_94) Taha’s reply on the same date and in follow up emails included the following:[\[note: 95\]](#Ftn_95)
+98     On 14 August 2012 Manoj sent a peeved email about the article to Taha stating that “I am not happy as there is so much untruth…Please can you explain…as to the facts and who said this … as it implies that you founded the company with just Maranda and yourself and then decided to bring me on?”[^94] Taha’s reply on the same date and in follow up emails included the following:[^95]

 …Manoj, I am always doing the best for the company and we never said to the journalist that we bring you to the company after, we always said that we found twg tea all together … I never said that to this journalist or any others person in this world.